Have you ever had to sit and wait through a program of other speakers or a long dinner before you get to make your presentation?

-Since she already struggles with nerves and a shaky voice even when she doesn’t have to wait to speak, she was really worried about whether or not she could even give her presentation under those circumstances.
+She already struggled with nerves and a shaky voice even when she didn’t have to wait to speak, so she was really worried about whether or not she could even give her presentation under those circumstances.

-I have already written in prior posts about the power of breathing to help us to get and stay calm; but this particular client needed something beyond the usual advice about taking slow, deep breaths to relax yourself.
+The power of breathing to help you to get and stay calm is one of my go-to tools; but this particular client needed something beyond the usual advice about taking slow, deep breaths to relax herself.

 This technique requires that you pay a great deal more attention to your breathing.
 It changes your focus from your worries to focusing on your breath.
 Here is the protocol.

 - Breathe in through your nose for four seconds.
-This needs to be a belly breath, not a shallow breath going only as far as your chest.
+This needs to be a belly breath, where you can feel your rib cage expanding as fill your lungs with air, not a shallow breath going only as far as your upper chest.
 (The easiest way to count the seconds is to silently count 1000, 2000, 3000, 4000.)

 - Hold that breath for four seconds.